spaceml-org/InstrumentToInstrument/docs/dataloader/preprocessing.rst

 .. autoclass:: iti.data.editor.MapToDataEditor

 Depending on the instruments and the activation function of the neural network we need to normalize the data.
-This is done by the ``iti.data.editor.NormalizeDataEditor``.
+This is done by the ``iti.data.editor.NormalizeEditor``.

-.. autoclass:: iti.data.editor.NormalizeDataEditor
+.. autoclass:: iti.data.editor.NormalizeEditor

 The normalization depends on the instruments used and can be adjusted accordingly.